Last Updated on April 15, 2023 by The Filtery

 Made in: USA

-Price range: $100-$300
+Price range: $80-300

 This is one the very few brands (maybe even the only brand) you’ll find that’s made out of 100% organic cotton.
 Each one of these knit swimwear pieces is handmade and dyed using avocados!

 They offer several different styles of one and two pieces, and they even have a super cute matching Mommy & Me collection that comes with a girls’ swimsuit.
-Keep in mind that since they are completely free from any synthetic stretchy fabric, they aren’t going to fit the same way other conventional swimsuits will.
-They may not be the best fit for active water sports or intense swimming, but they’re great for lounging around the pool or beach and dipping in the water!

 They also offer other kinds of knitwear like pullovers and shorts that you can lounge around in after a day at the pool or beach.